Download PDF version of guide for print

 B. Websites & Blogs

-United States Patent and Trademark Office
+- United States Patent and Trademark Office

-C. Westlaw & LexisNexis Research on Trademarks
+C. Westlaw/Lexis Advance/Bloomberg Law Research on Trademarks

-From the Westlaw Directory, select Topical Practice Areas > Intellectual Property > Trademarks and Trade Names to view available databases, which include registration searches for various jurisdictions and the trademark examiner's procedural manual.
-Westlaw also contains a useful database on domain disputes that includes dispute decisions from international organizations based on the Uniform Domain Name Dispute Resolution Policy (URDP-ARB).
+Both Westlaw and Lexis Advance gather and organize federal and state trademark cases and trademark registration databases.
+In Westlaw, select Secondary Sources > Intellectual Property and select the relevant format, which includes the trademark examiner’s procedural manual.
+Westlaw also contains a useful database on domain disputes that includes dispute decisions from international organizations based on the Uniform Domain Name Dispute Resolution Policy.
+For a truncated list of trademark and trade secret related databases, type “Trade” into the unified search bar.

 Related Topics

-This two-volume looseleaf is a useful treatise addressing almost any topic in this area.
-The author also writes McCarthy’s Desk Encyclopedia of Intellectual Property (Ref.
-KF2976 .M38).
+The Rights of Publicity and Privacy (KF1262 .M42 & Westlaw).
+This serial is a useful treatise addressing almost any topic in this area.
+It is updated with a yearly supplement.
+The author also writes McCarthy’s Desk Encyclopedia of Intellectual Property (Reference KF2976 .M38).